EU sets out virus pass plan to allow free travel by summer

-The plan, which will be discussed next week during a summit of EU leaders, foresees the creation of vaccine certificates aimed at facilitating travel from one member state to the other.
+With summer looming and tourism-reliant countries anxiously waiting for the return of visitors amid the coronavirus pandemic, the European Commission foresees the creation of certificates aimed at facilitating travel between EU member nations.
+The plan is set to be discussed during a summit of EU leaders next week,

+“We all want the tourist season to start.
+We can’t afford to lose another season,” European Commission Vice President Vera Jourova told Czech public radio.
+“Tourism, and also culture and other sectors that are dependent on tourism, terribly suffer.
+We’re talking about tens of millions of jobs.”

-The topic has been discussed for weeks and proved to be divisive.
-The travel industry and southern European countries dependent on tourism like Greece and Spain have been pushing for the quick introduction of the measure, which could help avoid quarantines and testing requirements.
+The topic of vaccine certificates has been under discussion for weeks in the EU, where it proved to be divisive.
+The travel industry and southern European countries with tourism-dependent economies like Greece and Spain have pushed for the quick introduction of a program that would help eliminate quarantines and testing requirements for tourists.

-But several member states, including France, argued that it would be premature and discriminatory to introduce such passes since a large majority of EU citizens haven’t had access to vaccines so far.
+But several other EU members, including France, argued that it would be premature and discriminatory to introduce such passes since a large majority of EU citizens haven’t had access to vaccines so far.

-According to data compiled by the European Centre for Disease Prevention and Control, less than 5% of European citizens have been fully vaccinated amid delays in deliveries and production of vaccines.
-The European Commission, however, remains confident it can achieve its goal that 70% of the EU adult population is vaccinated by the end of the summer.

-“Being vaccinated will not be a precondition to travel,” the commission said.
-“All EU citizens have a fundamental right to free movement in the EU and this applies regardless of whether they are vaccinated or not.
+“Being vaccinated will not be a precondition to travel,” the European Commission said.
+“All EU citizens have a fundamental right to free movement in the EU, and this applies regardless of whether they are vaccinated or not.
 The Digital Green Certificate will make it easier to exercise that right, also through testing and recovery certificates.”

+According to data compiled by the European Centre for Disease Prevention and Control, less than 5% of European citizens have been fully vaccinated amid delays in the delivery and production of vaccines.
+The European Commission says it remains confident that it can achieve its goal of having 70% of the EU’s adult population vaccinated by the end of the summer.

+Greek Prime Minister Kyriakos Mitsotakis said the travel certificates “will help boost tourism and the economies that rely heavily on it.”
+Europe’s aviation industry urged EU governments to ensure the passes are operational in time for the peak of the summer travel season.

 The European Commission guaranteed that “a very high level of data protection will be ensured” and said the certificates will be issued in digital format to be shown either on smartphones or paper.